What is skin?

 Shaklee skin care products for combination skin What is Skin?

-You might be surprised to learn that you skin is your body's biggest organ.
+You might be surprised to learn that your skin is your body's biggest organ.

 Similar in function to the roof of a house, our skin plays an important role in protecting our bodies.
 It also keeps bodily fluids inside, while, carefully controlling the release of waste products from the body.
 It helps keep our internal body parts safe from the potentially harmful effects of the environment including the sun, light and bacteria and affords some protection from injury from external objects and events.

-Several different layers make up the skin, but perhaps because the underlying layers are not visible, they're not thought of very often.
-We spend much of our lives worrying about acne and wrinkles but don't realize that these types of skin issues have a lot to do with the workings of the layers below.
+Several layers make up the skin, but perhaps because the underlying layers are not visible, they're not thought of very often.
+We spend much of our lives worrying about acne and wrinkles but don't realize that these skin issues have much to do with the workings of the layers below.

 Epidermis

-This is the outermost layer of you skin - it is the skin people see.
+This is the outermost layer of your skin... the skin people see.
 It covers the entire body, from your head down to your feet.
-The epidermis itself consists of 3 layers and is made up of tightly-woven connective tissues of varying thickness.
+The epidermis itself consists of 3 layers and is made up of tightly woven connective tissues of varying thickness.
 For example, the skin covering your feet is much thicker than that below the eye.
 The epidermis acts like a barrier, keeping the good in and the bad out.

 The top layer of the epidermis is constantly being shed.
 It's the layer that acts as the gatekeeper keeping fluids in and dangers out.
 Although not easily visible, most of this layer is covered with thousands of tiny pores and hair shafts.
 New skin is continually being generated by the bottom layer to replace the skin that has been shed.
 The epidermis also contains melanin, the cells responsible for skin pigmentation (coloring) and protecting against the sun's damaging rays.